Michedev/VAE_anomaly_detection/readme.md

  <br>

 ## How to install

+#### Python package way
-1. _pip_ package containing the model and training_step only
+ _pip_ package containing the model and training_step only

         pip install vae-anomaly-detection

-2. Use repository
+#### Hack this repository

    a.
 Clone the repo

         git clone git@github.com:Michedev/VAE_anomaly_detection.git

    b.
-Install anaconda and install anaconda-project package if you use miniconda
+Install hatch

-        conda install anaconda-project
+        pip install hatch

    c.
-Install the environment
+Make the environment with torch gpu support

-        anaconda-project prepare
+        hatch env create

+      or with cpu support

+        hatch env create cpu

    d.
 Run the train

-        anaconda-project run train
+        hatch run train

+      or in cpu

+        hatch run cpu:train

    To know all the train parameters run `anaconda-project run train --help`